Most Inspiring Cartoonists: 'The Big Six'

 What a talented story-teller and one-panel life theorist Jim Unger was.
 That he touched so many lives and brought such unparalleled witticism to "the mainstream" goes without parallel.

-For me, myself a writer and an artist, if really pressed, I would have to cite Jim Unger as my most significant influence, not just in terms of appreciating his pen and ink styling s, but also his view on life and classically subtle witticism.
+For me, myself a and an writer artist, if really pressed, I would have to cite Jim Unger as my most significant influence, not just in terms of appreciating his pen and ink styling s, but also his view on life and classically subtle witticism.

 Unger was so much more than a 'cartoonist', however.
 As with many contemporaries of his day, Jim Unger viewed the world with an outlook that bordered on an almost other-worldly wisdom and insight.
 His art initially came off as simplistic in nature but there was nothing simplistic about it.
 If anything, Unger's was a style of minimalist inference, strongly drawing its artistic inspiration from what was "sensed" in life.
 Unger had the unique ability to capture in his own minimalistic artistic style, inference and concepts.
 In short, Unger could 'illustrate' adjectives and adverbs...
 Not just nouns and verbs.

 Beneath the surface of the initial chuckle, however, readers could immediately dive into any number of interpretative studies on everything from study the dynamics the many layers of satire, world affairs, sarcasm, etc., his nebbish 'Herman' came to represent so much more than just pen and ink.